Mc-Zen/zero/README.md

 ```
 - `size: int = 3` : Determines the size of the groups.
 - `separator: content = sym.space.thin` : Separator between groups.
 - `threshold: int = 5` : Necessary number of digits needed for digit grouping to kick in.
-Four-digit numbers for example are often not grouped at all since they can still be read easily.
+Four-digit numbers for example are usually not grouped at all since they can still be read easily.